Place Value And Rounding Quizzes

 • 12.36 → 1 ten, 2 ones, 3 tenths, 6 hundredths

 Tips: Start from the leftmost digit to determine its value.
-Compare digits by their place value when ordering numbers.
+Compare digits by place value when ordering numbers.
+For decimals, always pay attention to the digits after the decimal point.
+Practice reading and writing numbers aloud to internalize their value.

 Rounding Numbers